Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Equivariant Chern-Schwartz-MacPherson classes

 \subsection{Preliminaries}

 Let $X$ be a scheme with a torus $T$ action.
-The group of constructible functions $\cF(X)$ consists of functions $\varphi = \sum_W c_W \one_W$, where the sum is over a finite set of constructible subsets $W \subset X$ and $c_W \in \Z$ are integers.
+The group of constructible functions $\cF(X)$ consists of functions $\varphi = \sum_W c_W \one_W$, where the sum is over a finite set of constructible subsets $W \subseteq X$ and $c_W \in \Z$ are integers.
 A group $\cF^T(X)$ of {\em equivariant\/} constructible functions (for tori and for more general groups) is defined by Ohmoto in \cite[\S2]{ohmoto:eqcsm}.
-We recall the main properties that we need: \begin{enumerate} \item If $W \subseteq X$ is a constructible set which is invariant under the $T$-action, its characteristic function $\one_W$ is an element of $\cF^T(X)$.
-We will denote by $\cF_{inv}^{T}(X)$ the subgroup of $\cF^{T}(X)$ consisting of $T$-invariant constructible functions on $X$.
-(The group $\cF^T(X)$ also contains other elements, but this will be immaterial for us.) \item Every proper $T$-equivariant morphism $f: Y \to X$ of algebraic varieties induces a homomorphism $f_*^T: \cF^T(X) \to \cF^T(Y)$.
-The restriction of $f_*^T$ to $\cF_{inv}^{T}(X)$ coincides with the ordinary push-forward $f_*$ of constructible functions.
-See \cite[\S 2.6]{ohmoto:eqcsm}. \end{enumerate}
+We recall the main properties that we need: \begin{enumerate} \item If $W \subseteq X$ is a constructible set which is stable under the $T$-action, its characteristic function $\one_W$ is an element of $\cF^T(X)$.
+We will denote by $\cFTinv(X)$ the subgroup of $\cF^{T}(X)$ consisting of $T$-invariant constructible functions on $X$.
+(The group $\cF^T(X)$ also contains other elements, but this will be immaterial for us.) \item Every proper $T$-equivariant morphism $f: Y \to X$ of algebraic varieties induces a homomorphism $f_*^T: \cF^T(Y) \to \cF^T(X)$ defined by

+for $x \in X$ and $W \subseteq Y$ a $T$-stable subvariety; here $\chi$ denotes the topological Euler characteristic.~The restriction of $f_*^T$ to $\cFTinv(X)$ coincides with the ordinary push-forward $f_*$ of constructible functions; cf.~\cite[\S2.6]{ohmoto:eqcsm}. \end{enumerate}

+\begin{remark} We recall that for complex algebraic varieties, the topological Euler characteristic agrees with the Euler characteristic with compact support (see e.g., \cite[p.~95, p.~141]{MR1234037}) and it therefore satisfies additivity on disjoint unions of locally closed varieties.
+Every constructible set $Z$ can be partitioned into a finite disjoint union of locally closed subvarieties $V_i$ and one can define $\chi(Z):=\sum_i \chi(V_i)$; this is well-defined since any two partitions have a common refinement.
+If $Z_1$ and $Z_2$ are constructible sets, then there is a partition of $Z_1\cup Z_2$ into locally closed subvarieties extending partitions of $Z_1$, $Z_2$, and $Z_1\cap Z_2$, and it follows that